POMEGRANATE Overview Information

 Pomegranate is a tree.
 Various parts of the tree and fruit are used to make medicine.

-Pomegranate has been used for thousands of years to treat a wide variety of diseases.
+Pomegranate has been used for thousands of years.
 It is in Greek, Hebrew, Buddhist, Islamic, and Christian mythology and writings.
 It is described in records dating from around 1500 BC as a treatment for tapeworm and other parasites.

 Many cultures use pomegranate as a folk medicine.
 Pomegranate is native to Iran.
 It is primarily cultivated in Mediterranean counties, parts of the United States, Afghanistan, Russia, India, China, and Japan.
 You'll see pomegranate in some royal and medical coats of arms.